 The Nicholas Building

 The heritage-listed Nicholas Building at 37 Swanston Street is an icon of Melbourne ingenuity and style.
 Built in 1926, its labyrinthine corridors lead to a hive of creative communities.
 On the ground floor you'll find Cathedral Arcade with its striking stained glass ceiling.
 Upstairs you’ll meet bespoke shoemakers and milliners, artists and purveyors of magic.
-Plan a vertical adventure with our ultimate guide to the Nicholas Building or visit during Open House.
+Plan a vertical adventure with our ultimate guide to the Nicholas Building.

 Two people are walking in an arcade with a stained glass window ceiling